FiatDemise/monero-for-all-brochure/README.md

 # monero-for-all-brochure
-A printable booklet to attract all to use Monero
+A printable brochure to introduce and encourage all to use Monero